rucio/documentation/README.md

 There are 2 branches in this repository:

-- master: Containing the build files for Docusaurus
+- main: Containing the build files for Docusaurus
 - gh-pages: Hosting the website

 The current solution for Rucio's documentation aims to: